 mean 39.2 39.7 38.9 39.6

-In this table the data used to derive the first data cell (average of age of female canadians in Arm A) is where df$country == "CAN" & df$arm == "Arm A" & df$gender == "Female"
+In this table the data used to derive the first data cell (average of age of female canadians in Arm A) is where df$country == "CAN" & df$arm == "Arm A" & df$gender == "Female".
+This cell value can also be calculated manually:

 mean(df$age[df$country == "CAN" & df$arm == "Arm A" & df$gender == "Female"])